- Metelkova – see the other side of Ljubljana

 Arguably the best way to get around Bohinj, there are plenty of parking spaces at all attractions as well as accommodations for your vehicle.
 Some of them would require payment, however, if you are planning to visit the Bohinj region as well as the rest of Slovenia then getting a Bohinj Guest Card for free parking might be the best way to go around.

 However, be warned that popular attractions such as Savica Slap and Vogel Ski Resort’s car park often fill up faster than you think, so be sure to go early.

-For those who, for some reason aren’t going to drive, then bus is the best way to get around.
+For those who, for some reason isn’t going to drive, then the bus is the best way to get around.
 During the summer season (from July to October), the buses run more frequently from Ljubljana to Savica Slap, going past Bled and various towns in Bohinj region and the sights as well.

 The schedule varies daily, depending on which day of the week – however on average there will be a bus every 60 – 90 minutes.
 The bus is run by Alpetour and if you want more information, I talk extensively on getting around the region in this blog post.

 Though doable, unless you are a seasoned cyclist, I wouldn’t recommend doing this as the sole mode of transportation.
-I was able to cycle around the beautiful cycling path in the Bohinj region, however outside of that path you would have to cycle on the road.
+I was able to cycle around the beautiful cycling path in the Bohinj region, however, outside of that path you would have to cycle on the road.
 Given that there is only one road from Bled to Savica Slap – which goes up hill as well – it is not very safe for those who are not experienced with bikes.

 There are affiliate links in this post where I get a % sale if you click through and book at NO COST to you